uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Use-case example for table, accessor and table builder
 ------------------------------------------------------

-This section gives an basic usage scenario of :ref:`table`, :ref:`table-builder` and :ref:`accessor` concepts and relations between them.
-The following diagram shows objects of these concepts, which are highlighted by colors:
+This section provides a basic usage scenario of the :ref:`table`, :ref:`table-builder`, and :ref:`accessor` concepts and demonstrates the relations between them. :ref:`The following diagram
+<data_management_sequence_diagram>` shows objects of these concepts, which are
+highlighted by colors:

-- :ref:`table-builder` objects are blue
+- :ref:`Table builder <table-builder>` objects are blue.

-- :ref:`table` objects are cyan
+- :ref:`Table <table>` objects are cyan.

-- :ref:`accessors <Accessor>` are yellow
+- :ref:`Accessors <Accessor>` are yellow.

-- objects with gray background color are not a part of |dal_short_name|
-  specification and they are provided just for illustration purposes
+- Grey objects are not a part of |dal_short_name| specification and they are provided just for illustration purposes.

-To perform some computations based on the dataset, one shall create a :ref:`table` object first.
-It can be done using :ref:`data-source` or :ref:`table-builder` objects depending on the situation.
-The diagram briefly shows a situation when :ref:`table` is created from :ref:`table-builder` interatively with calls of various member functions that update internal state of the builder.
-Then, the `build()` method is called which takes a snapshot of current builder state and creates a table from it.

-Once table object created, the data inside it can be accessed using member functions of table object or with help of read-only accessor as shown on the diagram.
-Table can be used in the computations as input or parameter of some algorithm.

-Algorithms results also contain table objects.
-If one needs to change the data inside some table, builder object can be constructed for this.
-If table object is unique (just only one reference exists), it can be moved inside builder - thus no copy operations of data will be performed.
-Data inside table builder can be retrieved by read-only, write-only or read-write accessors.

-Accessors present on the diagram allows to get data uniformly from tables and table builders as blocks of rows.

-Internal "access_interface" object present on the diagram depicts how table and table builder may share one implementation with different set of operations defined upon it on different stages of the lifetime.
-It shows how accessor object might know how to get data from different kind of objects.
+.. _data_management_sequence_diagram:

 .. image:: _static/table_builder_accessor_sequence.png
   :width: 800
   :alt: Sequence diagram of accessor-builder-table relations

+To perform computations on a dataset, one shall create a :ref:`table` object first.
+It can be done using a :ref:`data-source` or a :ref:`table-builder` object depending on the situation.
+The diagram briefly shows the situation when :ref:`table` is interatively created from a various external entities (not shown on a diagram) using a :ref:`table-builder`.

+Once a table object is created, the data inside it can be accessed by its own interface or with a help of a read-only accessor as shown on the diagram.
+The table can be used as an input in computations or as a parameter of some algorithm.

+Algorithms' results also contain table objects.
+If one needs to change the data within some table, a builder object can be constructed for this.
+Data inside a table builder can be retrieved by read-only, write-only or read-write accessors.

+Accessors present on the diagram allows to get data uniformly from tables and table builders as :term:`flat <flat data>` blocks of rows.

 Details
 =======